IBM-Blockchain-Identity/verify-creds-samples/bbcu/README.md

 ### Signing up for an account

-1. Click on `Sign up for Mobile Wallet` button on the login page.
+1. Click on `Sign up for an account` button on the login page.
 2. Click the `Next` button on the modal that appears.
   ![signup_1.png](docs/signup_1.png)
 3. Fill out the signup form and click the `Next` button.
 The Agent URL entered here will be used to connect to the